 - Notice where the pre-dominant chord substitutions occur.

-- Scan the example for intervals, patterns, articulations, dynamics, and tempo.
+- Scan for intervals, patterns, articulations, dynamics, and tempo.

 - Establish a tempo and play without looking at your hands.